bytedance/lightseq/README.md

 $ pip install lightseq
 ```

-LightSeq installation from PyPi only supports Python 3.6 to 3.8 on Linux for now.
+LightSeq installation from PyPI only supports Python 3.6 to 3.8 on Linux for now.
 Consider compiling from source if you have other environments:
 ```shell
 $ PATH=/usr/local/hdf5/:$PATH ENABLE_FP32=0 ENABLE_DEBUG=0 pip install -e $PROJECT_DIR
 ```